welteki/docs.actuated.dev/docs/faq.md

 See also: [Where can I run my agents?](/add-agent.txt)

+### Doesn't Kaniko fix all this for ARC?

+[Kaniko](https://github.com/GoogleContainerTools/kaniko), by Google is an open source project for building containers.
+It's usually run as a container itself, and usually will require root privileges in order to mount the various filesystems layers required.

+If you're an ARC user and for various reasons, cannot migrate away to a more secure solution, Kaniko may be a step in the right direction.
+Google Cloud users could also create a dedicated node pool with gVisor enabled, for some additional isolation.

+However, it can only build containers, and still requires root, and itself is often run in Docker, so we're getting back to the same problems that actuated set out to solve.

+In addition, Kaniko cannot and will not help you to run that container that you've just built to validate it to run end to end tests, neither can it run a KinD cluster, or a Minikube cluster.

 ## Who is actuated for?

 actuated is primarily for software engineering teams who are currently using GitHub Actions.
 A GitHub organisation is required for installation, and runners are attached to individual repositories as required, to execute builds.